-The Checker Framework distribution contains annotated JDKs at the path checkers/jdk/[checker-name]/jdk.jar.
+The Checker Framework distribution contains annotated JDKs at the path checkers/jdk/checkername/jdk.jar.

-1. When you run javac, add a -bootclasspath/p: argument to indicate where to find the annotated jdk classes.
+1. When you run javac, add a -bootclasspath/p: argument to indicate where to find the annotated JDK classes.
 Supply -bootclasspath/p in addition to whatever other arguments you usually use, including -classpath.
-The -bootclasspath/p: argument causes the compiler to read annotations from annotated jdk classes in preference to the unannotated original library classes.
+The -bootclasspath/p: argument causes the compiler to read annotations from annotated JDK classes in preference to the unannotated original library classes.

-javac -processor checkers.nullness.NullnessChecker -Xbootclasspath/p:checkers/jdk/nullness/jdk.jar my_source_files
+javac -processor checkers.nullness.NullnessChecker -Xbootclasspath/p:checkers/jdk/nullness/jdk.jar my\source\files

 2. Run the compiled code as usual.
-The annotated JDK does not need to be in your classpath.
+The annotated JDK does not need to be in your classpath at run time.